 - bring in another trader on a shop floor

-- rent office space on a short term, flexible basis, for example as 'incubator' space for start-up businesses
+- let office space on a short term, flexible basis, for example as an 'incubator' area for start-up businesses

 - let a parcel of spare land to another business to store vehicles or machinery

 Importantly, this template licence to occupy commercial premises does not contain provisions that might suggest that the arrangement is is lease, giving security of tenure.
 In particular, it does not:

 - grant exclusive possession of the premises